Gaining Closure Through Dreamwork

 What is dreamwork?

 There are different approaches to dreamwork, I offer Embodied Experiential Dreamwork (EED) developed by Dr. Leslie Ellis, a therapeutic method that explores dreams as lived somatic experiences and not just symbols to be interpreted.
-In this way, dreams can become tools for emotional processing, by accessing implicit memory and trauma imprints of unresolved wounds.
-Guiding us to uncover hidden feelings and patterns which lead to healing through memory reconsolidation and emotional and somatic processing.
+In this way, dreams can become tools for healing by accessing trauma or behavioural imprints of unresolved wounds.
+They guide us to uncover hidden feelings and patterns which lead to change through memory reconsolidation and emotional and somatic processing.

 How does this help with closure?